sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br><br>

-### Always use HTTP `4XX` return codes for malformed requests, when the issue is on the client's side.
+### Always use HTTP `4XX` return codes for malformed requests, when the issue is on the client's side
 HTTP `4XX` status codes should always be used to indicate that a request is malformed or cannot be processed due to issues on the client's side.
 These status codes inform the client that the server has understood the request, but it cannot process it due to client-related errors.